ora0600/confluent-cdc-workshop/terraform/aws/oracle21c/manualstep.md

 ## Create AMI from Compute Instance

-Now store AMI image from compute service, so that we can create a new compute with everything implemented by terraform
+Now store AMI image from compute service console, so that we can create a new compute with everything implemented by terraform
 * Go to the AWS console
 * go to your EC2 dashboard : in the instances list
    * select your instance, right click on your instance
-* selecct image and Template -> create image
+   * select image and Template -> create image
    * Give AMI a
       Name: oracle21c-ami-image-for-CDC
       Description: oracle21c-ami-image-for-CDC
       Add tags:
-  owner=cmutzlitz@confluent.io
+      owner_email=YOU EMAIL
       content=oracle21-ee
       AMI NAME: oracle21c-ami-image-for-CDC
       AMI ID: ami-XXXXXX
       Change NAME: oracle21c_ami4CDC

 Now, you can use the AMI with terraform.
-Juster the AMO ID into `env-vars`:
+Just enter AMI ID into `.accounts`:

 ```bash
 export TF_VAR_ami_oracle21c=ami-XXXXXXX